Ewan-D/_vsDyslexior/src/about.md

 loose theme, I imagine that the scope of my writing will wonder freely, idly stopping only for brief moments, to take a closer look at some glint of fancy before swinging a foot off brazenly in the opposite direction.
-Dyslexior at such moments appear to have become some distant memory.
+Dyslexior at such moments may appear to have become some distant memory.
 Bear in mind - dyslexia is life long.
 The struggle is right here and now.
 In such seemingly quiet moments if you are affected similarly, take encouragement in every act of both reading and writing.
 Or defiantly expressing yourself through non literary mediums!